 In June 2015, the Governmental Accounting Standards Board (GASB) issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which addresses reporting by governments that provide postemployment benefits other than pensions (OPEB) to their employees and for governments that finance OPEB for employees of other governments.
 This OPEB standard will require the City to recognize on the face of the financial statements its net OPEB liability.
 The statement also enhances accountability and transparency through revised note disclosures and required supplemental information (RSI).
-The City is currently evaluating the impact this statement are effective for the City's financial statements for the year ending June 30, 2018.
+The City is currently evaluating the impact this standard will have on the financial statements when adopted.
+The provisions of this statement are effective for the City's financial statements for the year ending June 30, 2018.